Mawlawi Aslam Farooqi

-Mawlawi Aslam Farooqi (born 1971 – 16 January 2022), also referred to as Mullah Aslam Farooqi and Akhundzada Aslam Farooqi, and whose true name is Abdullah Orakzai, was a Pakistani Islamist jihadist militant, Pakistani Taliban and Sipah-e-Sahabah commander, and the fourth head (wali) of the Islamic State – Khorasan Province (ISIS–K).
+Mawlawi Aslam Farooqi (born 1971 – 16 January 2022), also referred to as Mullah Aslam Farooqi and Akhundzada Aslam Farooqi, and whose true name is Abdullah Orakzai, was an Islamist-jihadist militant from Pakistan who was a Sipah-e-Sahaba and Pakistani Taliban commander, and the fourth head (wali) of the Islamic State – Khorasan Province (ISIS–K).

 Early life

 Mawlawi Aslam Farooqi, born Abdullah Orakzai, was born around 1965 to a tribal Pashtun family in the town of Kalaya, Lower Orakzai Tehsil, Orakzai Agency (now Orakzai District), in the Federally Administered Tribal Areas (FATA, later merged into Khyber Pakhtunkhwa Province, KPK) in Pakistan.
-Farooqi was a Pakistani Pashtun, speaks Pashto, and belonged to the Mamozai tribe, a sub-tribe of the Orakzai.
+Farooqi was a Pakistani Pashtun, spoke Pashto, and belonged to the Mamozai tribe, a sub-tribe of the Orakzai.